State-sponsored terrorism: Pakistan

 Pervez Musharraf, former Pakistan President, had admitted in 2016 that Pakistan supported and trained terrorist groups like Lashkar-e-Taiba in 1990s to carry out militancy in Kashmir and Pakistan was in favour of religious militancy in 1979.
 He said that Zakiur Rehman Lakhvi and Hafiz Saeed were seen as heroes in Pakistan during the 1990s.
 He added that later on this religious militancy turned into terrorism and they started killing their own people.
-He also stated that Pakistan trained the Taliban to fight against Russia, saying that the Taliban, Osama Bin Laden, Jalaluddin Haqqani and Ayman al-Zawahiri were heroes for Pakistan however later they became villains.
+He also stated that Pakistan trained the Taliban to fight against Russia, saying that the Taliban, Osama bin Laden, Jalaluddin Haqqani and Ayman al-Zawahiri were heroes for Pakistan however later they became villains.

-Philippines

-Operation Merdeka was a destabilization plot planned with the objective of establishing Philippine control over Sabah.
-The operation failed to carry out, which resulted in the Jabidah massacre.
+In an April 2025 interview, when Pakistan's defense minister Khawaja Asif was asked about Pakistan’s response and stance on terrorism in the aftermath of the Pahalgam Attack that killed twenty six people, he framed it as "dirty work" that Pakistan had been doing for the "West" for about "three decades."
+When further pressed on the attack's links to The Resistance Front, an offshoot of Lashkar-e-Taiba, he claimed that the group was extinct and did not exist anymore.
+However, later it was revealed that one of the terrorist camps that India targeted during its Operation Sindoor on 07 May was related to Lashkar-e-Taiba.
+Markaz-e-Taiba was a camp located in Muridke, and according to Indian sources, an attacker behind a terrorist attack on Indian Institute of Science was trained here.
+Videos of supporters of Lashkar-e-Taiba and the al-Qaeda-linked 313 Brigade promoting jihad, found on TikTok, YouTube, and Google, originated from this camp located in Pakistan.
+Forensically verified, the footage showed armed men and children in martial arts training, with captions and hashtags like "#313" and "mujahid" indicating ties to banned groups.